kubernetes-sigs/kueue/keps/349-all-or-nothing/README.md

 ### Timeout on reaching the PodsReady condition

-We introduce two timeouts defined in the `waitForPodsReady.timeoutSeconds` and `waitForPodsReady.recoveryTimeout` fields.
+We introduce two timeouts defined in the `waitForPodsReady.timeout` and `waitForPodsReady.recoveryTimeout` fields.

 First one applies before the job has started.
 It tracks the time between job getting unsuspended for the first time (the time of unsuspending a job is marked by the Job's
 `job.status.startTime` field) and reaching the `PodsReady=true` condition (marked by condition's `.lastTransitionTime`).